PRIMT: Preference-based Reinforcement Learning with Multimodal Feedback and Trajectory Synthesis from Foundation Models: Discussion on Assumptions, Limitations, and Broader Impact

 In this work, we make the following assumptions, each grounded in prior work and empirical observations: 1) We assume that foundation models (FMs), including LLMs and VLMs, are pretrained on large-scale and diverse corpora, enabling generalization across a wide range of environments and tasks; 2) We assume that VLMs are capable of analyzing sequences of visual inputs to extract spatial and semantic cues, while LLMs can interpret temporal structures, reason over structured inputs, and generate coherent task-related feedback; 3) We assume that LLMs, when guided by structured prompts and domain-aligned vocabulary, are capable of generating or editing robot trajectories in a coherent and task-relevant manner.
 This assumption builds upon recent work demonstrating the ability of LLMs to plan actions~\cite{di2023towards}, generate code-based controllers~\cite{liang2023code}, and perform trajectory synthesis via natural language~\cite{kwon2024language}; and 4) We assume that task progress can be inferred at least partially through either visual sequences (e.g., keyframe differences, spatial transitions) or textual descriptions (e.g., arrays of actions or states).

 Our work is fundamentally built upon FMs, and therefore, like other FM-based methods, it inherits certain dependencies on the capabilities and limitations of these models.
 While this reliance is inherent to the design, we have taken steps to mitigate it: for example, leveraging multimodal feedback to enhance the quality of preference signals and adopting a structured code-generation paradigm to improve the quality of generated trajectories.
 As shown in our ablation study on LLM backbone selection, PRIMT maintains reasonable performance even when using a weaker model (\texttt{gpt-4o-mini}), indicating robustness to FM capacity.

 Another limitation lies in the cost associated with FM usage.
 Specifically, our multimodal feedback generation, fusion module, and bidirectional trajectory synthesis involve multiple FM calls.
-That said, the trend toward cheaper APIs and more accessible open-source FMs partially offsets this concern, and future improvements in local FM efficiency may further alleviate the issue.
-Lastly, although we evaluate PRIMT across diverse tasks, it is still limited to robotic manipulation and locomotion domains.
-Generalizing to other domains (e.g., multi-agent planning, open-world exploration) may require adapting the feedback prompt structures, reward modeling objectives, or modality alignment strategies.
+To provide a clearer picture of the resource requirements, we present a detailed resource usage comparison in Table~\ref{tab:resource_usage} and the corresponding cost-performance trade-offs in Table~\ref{tab:cost_performance}.

+We observe that compared to the RL-VLM-F and Se-LLM-F baselines, cost and training time increased moderately (by 38--47\% and 30--69\%, respectively).
+While this increase is notable, performance gains were substantial (+19--117\%), resulting in efficiency improvements of \(2.0\times\) and \(1.4\times\), respectively.
+This justifies the additional FM usage in PRIMT, given the performance benefits are notable.
+More importantly, compared to the performance achieved by collecting human feedback (represented by PrfSlt) where expert-sourced teachers provide ground truth preferences, PRIMT achieves comparable performance (within 1--3\%) while reducing estimated human annotation costs by over 92\%. (based on \(~0.05\)--\(0.1\) per preference label for \(20,000\) queries on platforms such as Prolific and MTurk).
+This highlights PRIMT's scalability and practicality as a paramount step to expensive human-in-the-loop methods.
+Therefore, we believe PRIMT strikes a good balance between performance and cost-effectiveness, providing a practical path toward scalable preference learning.